Provincial Nursing Float Pool

 What is the Provincial Nursing Float Pool?

-Casual and full-time nurses are now being hired into the Provincial Nursing Float Pool to work at locations or facilities across the province, offering nurses an FTE of their choice split between, two or more work locations or facilities.
-Part-time Float Pool opportunities will soon be available.
+Casual, part-time and full-time nurses are now being hired into the Provincial Nursing Float Pool and Travel Nursing Program to work at locations or facilities across the province, offering nurses an FTE of their choice split between, two or more work locations or facilities.
+Part-time opportunities will soon be available.

-A portion of the agreed-upon FTE must be worked at a “float location or facility” in need of nursing support.
-Provincial Float Pool nurses will have the ability to identify their preferred health region(s), facility(ies), and work location/specialty area where they are interested in working their “float” shifts.
+Provincial Float Pool and Travel nurses will have the ability to identify a list of their preferred health region(s), facility(ies), and work location/specialty area where they are interested in working.

 Flexible scheduling and guaranteed hours.
-Paid travel time, mileage, incentive pay and accommodation for “float” hours worked.
+Paid travel time, mileage, incentive pay and accommodation for sites that are 50 km away from home address.

 Questions?